IntentArchitect/Docs/articles/application-templates/metadata-installation/metadata-installation.md

 ![Choose Application name](images/create-application-name.png)

 - Press `YES` when asked to confirm that you want to continue creating an empty Application.
-- Once the application is created, click on `Modules` in the left pane, search for `Visual Studio`, select the `Intent.VisualStudio.Projects` Module and finally click the install button on the right:
+- Once the application is created, right-click on the application and select `Manage Modules`.
+On the Modules tab search for `Visual Studio`, select the `Intent.VisualStudio.Projects` Module and finally click the install button on the right:

 ![Search for and install the Visual Studio Module](images/application-template-metadata-add-visual-studio-module.png)